mysamai/mysam/readme.md

 Should show the element we created in the action.

+## Developing

+If you want to develop on this repository initialize it with

+> git clone git@github.com:mysamai/mysam.git
+> cd mysam
+> npm install

+To run the installation you *have to* compile first with

+> npm run compile
+> bin/mysam

+To continuously watch for changes run

+> npm run compile:watch

 ## Contributing

 Contributions are very welcome!
 If you'd like to contribute, these [guidelines](CONTRIBUTING.md) may help you.